marco-eckstein/angular-lib/README.md

 Due to the aforementioned bug, you may have to run this multiple times (typically twice) until it succeeds.

 Run `npm run doc` to build documentation.

+Run `npm run standard-version` instead of `npm version` to bump the version.
+Afterwards, you have to amend the commit and set the version in the library packages `package.json` files.